-I often receive a strange look when I mention that summer is my least favorite season.
-Sure, some relaxing days in the sun are great for the body and spirit (especially for a northerner who doesn’t get a whole lot of sun) but the long summer days will for most involve long periods of cloudless days.
+I often get a strange look when I mention that summer is my least favorite season.
+Sure, some relaxing days in the sun are great for the body and spirit, especially for a northerner who doesn’t get a lot of sun.
+However, for most people, the long summer days involve long periods of cloudless days.

 This isn’t ideal for landscape photography.

-Don’t get me wrong; there are just as many beautiful sceneries waiting to be photographed during summer as it is during the rest of the year, so there’s no need to pack away the camera for the season.
+Don’t get me wrong; there are just as many beautiful scenes waiting to be photographed during summer as there are during the rest of the year.
+So, there’s no need to pack away the camera for the season.
 It’s just a matter of finding the right subjects and the best light.

-But how do you best photograph summer?
-How do you come home from your vacation with images that you’re excited to share with friends and family, perhaps even sell as prints?
+But how can you capture the essence of summer in photographs?
+How can you return from your vacation with images that you’re eager to share with loved ones, maybe even sell as prints?

 Here are some summer photography tips and ideas to help you get started: